SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    default initializers and initializer inheritance, as described later in this chapter.

-The ``Fahrenheit`` structure from above can be written in a simpler form by providing a default value for its ``temperature`` property at the point that the property is declared:
+You can write the ``Fahrenheit`` structure from above in a simpler form by providing a default value for its ``temperature`` property at the point that the property is declared: